 - WPs 5-7 examine the operation and effectiveness of young adults’ learning at and for work, undertaking cross-country comparative institutional analysis.

-- WPs 8 -9 develop the knowledge base for, and develop and trials, an Intelligent Data Support System (IDSS) for evidence-based policy-making and debate.
+- WPs 8 -9 develop the knowledge base for, and develop and trials, an Intelligent Decision Support System (IDSS) for evidence-based policy-making and debate.